DXVVAY/Xvirus-Tools/README.md

 </p>

 Welcome to Xvirus's repo!
-My goal is to show how fragile and insecure the Discord API is.
+My goal is to show how fragile and insecure the Discord API is, and some other cool tools.

 ## Disclaimer